-Gemeinsam Digital – Mittelstand 4.0
+Gemeinsam Digital – SME 4.0

 Small and Medium Enterprises (SME) are the backbone of the German economy but many struggle to define a digital strategy and leverage competitive advantages through digital technology.
 94% of SME confirm that digitalisation highly influences their business but only one third consider the degree of digitalisation in their own business as high.
 Main reasons why digital transformation fails are a lack of clear objectives on management level as well as a lack of digital skills on an employee level.